 Log Ref.
-Location Received Date Details of Complaint/w arning/summ on and prosecution Investigation/Mitigation Action Nature Status building was received by CEDD #N03 The Launching Shaft 03 December 2020 A verbal complaint regarding the noise nuisance, generated from the construction works nearby PWCL building, was received by CEDD. - Contractor has taken the remedial action (i.e. Some of the breakers in which were operated nearby the concerned area were wrapped up with the acoustic insulation sheets) and noise mitigation measures (i.e. Noise barrier was installed adjoining the building to minimize the influence of construction noise, maintenance for all Powered Mechanical Equipment was conducted regularly, review on the construction programme to minimize the operations of PMEs near the PWCL) to minimize the noise impact generated from breaking activities.
-Noise Closed #N10 Launching Shaft and Barging Point 28 February 2023 A Complaint of Noise Nuisance caused by the nighttime construction The cause of the noise nuisance may cause by the operation of Derrick Barge and the Conveyors.
+Location Received Date Details of Complaint/warning/ summon and prosecution Investigation/Mitigation Action Nature Status #N03 The Launching Shaft 03 December 2020 A verbal complaint regarding the noise nuisance, generated from the construction works nearby PWCL building, was received by CEDD. - Contractor has taken the remedial action (i.e. Some of the breakers in which were operated nearby the concerned area were wrapped up with the acoustic insulation sheets) and noise mitigation measures (i.e. Noise barrier was installed adjoining the building to minimize the influence of construction noise, maintenance for all Powered Mechanical Equipment was conducted regularly, review on the construction programme to minimize the operations of PMEs near the PWCL) to minimize the noise impact generated from breaking activities.
+Noise Closed #N10 Launching Shaft and Barging Point 28 February 2023 A Complaint of Noise Nuisance caused by the nighttime construction activities was received.
+The cause of the noise nuisance may cause by the operation of Derrick Barge and the Conveyors.
 No limit level exceedance was recorded for additional noise monitoring and the weekly construction noise monitoring.
-Noise Closed
+In addition, the Contractor shall review the construction schedule, priorities the work sequence and maintain good site Noise Closed